scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 cumbersome process limited to the Jupyter Notebook and JupyterLab platforms.
-It involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package with custom-built extensions, bundling JavaScript code, and manually linking build outputs to install extensions.
-By removing these barriers, anywidget accelerates development, and allows prototypes to grow into robust tools over time.
+It involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package, bundling JavaScript code, and manually linking build outputs to install extensions.
+By removing these barriers, anywidget accelerates development and allows prototypes to grow into robust tools over time.

 ### Simplified Publishing